Judicial Agencies

 Available Trainings

-Keys to a Successful Termination Referral (eLearning): This training helps social workers understand the legal requirements that must be met in order for a court to terminate a parents’ rights to their children.
+Service Referral: An Introduction (eLearning): This training helps social workers understand the legal requirements that must be met in order for a court to terminate a parents’ rights to their children.

 Professionals who interact often with children are obligated to report concerns about abuse or neglect.
 Learn more about the Alliance’s specialized, in-depth eLearning that will guide you through the process of identifying and documenting those concerns.